 The primary analysis will be based on the intention-to-treat principle that will include all eligible participants randomised with informed consent.
 Although unexpected, any participants with missing primary outcome data will not be assumed to have been hospitalised.
-The absolute difference in hospitalisation rates between arms is the primary summary measure of the treatment effect of interest although RR and OR will also be presented side by side.
+The absolute difference in hospitalisation rates between arms is the primary summary measure of the treatment effect of interest although RR and OR (estimated using a simple logistic regression model) will also be presented side by side.
 At an interim analysis, the unadjusted difference in hospitalisation rates between arms will be calculated to inform the interim decision on whether to stop early for futility.
-For sensitivity analysis, a multiple logistic regression model adjusted for stratification factors (site and OHSS severity) and adjusted difference in hospitalisation rates will be obtained using the delta method via margins (30).
+For sensitivity analysis, a mixed effects logistic regression model adjusted for stratification factors (site as a random effect and OHSS severity as a fixed effect) and adjusted difference in hospitalisation rates will be obtained using the delta method via margins (30).
 For the final analysis of the primary outcome, the unadjusted difference in hospitalisation rates with CI obtained via normal approximation will be reported as well as the p-value from a Chi-squared test.
-Stagewise ordering will be used for sensitivity analysis to obtain the median unbiased estimate of the difference in hospitalisation rates between arms with the associated 95% CI.
-Additional sensitivity analysis will be performed using a multiple logistic regression model adjusted for stratification factors (site and OHSS severity) and adjusted difference in hospitalisation rates post-estimated using delta method via margins.
-An equivalent binomial regression model with a log link function will be used to estimate RR with associated 95% CI.
+Stagewise ordering will be used for sensitivity analysis to obtain the median unbiased estimate of the difference in hospitalisation rates between arms with the associated 95% CI to be presented alongside the maximum likelihood estimate, if the trial progressed beyond interim analysis.
+Additional sensitivity analysis will be performed using a mixed-effect logistic regression model adjusted for stratification factors (site as a random effect and OHSS severity as a fixed effect) and adjusted difference in hospitalisation rates post-estimated using delta method via margins.
+An equivalent binomial regression model with a log link function (i.e., log binomial regression model) and mixed effects generalised linear model of the poisson family with a log link function adjusted for stratification factors (site as a random effect and OHSS severity as a fixed effect) with robust standard errors will be used to estimate unadjusted and adjusted RR with associated 95% CI's respectively.
 Reporting will adhere to the Adaptive designs CONSORT Extension (ACE) guidance (31,32).